Anti-exhaustion hypothesis: Warm-up hypothesis

-Schraft et al. tested several hypothesis, each with a different prediction and a different independent variable.
+Schraft et al. tested several hypotheses, each with a different prediction and a different independent variable.
 The song type specific hypothesis predicted performance would decrease with consecutive repetitions of a song type, the independent variable being the run number.
 This hypothesis is consistent with the anti-exhaustion hypothesis.
 The song type general hypothesis predicted performance would increase with a higher latency period between songs, the independent variable being latency.

 The warm-up hypothesis predicted performance would increase with number of songs sung, the independent variable being order.
 The Type I singing showcases higher performance predicted Type I songs would have higher performance than Type II songs, the independent variable.
 The vocal interaction hypothesis predicted performance would increase when countersinging.
 It was also hypothesized that time-dependent factors influenced performance, the independent variable being time.

 The results from the study showed that singing performance improves with time throughout the morning.
 This was explained only by the warm-up hypothesis, the cumulative number of songs that the bird had sung that morning.
 The other hypotheses were found to have no effect on singing performance, including the song type specific hypothesis which is consistent with the anti-exhaustion hypothesis.
 Schraft et al. proposed that the anti-exhaustion hypothesis and the warm-up hypothesis are not mutually exclusive as the birds that warm up still may need to switch song types because of fatigue.